 – Partnerships with businesses, residents, visitors, investors and government that together makes our places exponentially better.

 – Resilience and an unwavering commitment to success in the face of all challenges.

 Helping Business Districts Succeed

 Nearly 40 years ago, California passed landmark legislation allowing the formation of Business Improvement Districts (BIDs).
-Soon after, a pioneering group of business district managers recognized the need for an association that would provide a forum for addressing issues unique to business associations in California-the only state at the time that had passed BID legislation.
-This group, comprised of managers from cities as diverse as Bakersfield, Fresno, Merced, San Jose, Santa Monica and Whittier, came together over a weekend to exchange information.
-They shared their successes, failures, accomplishments and challenges and created California Downtown Association.
+Soon after, a pioneering group of business district managers recognized the need for an association that would provide a forum for addressing issues unique to business associations in California–the only state at the time that had passed BID legislation.
+This group, comprised of BID managers from Bakersfield, Fresno, Merced, San Jose, Santa Monica and Whittier, came together over a weekend to exchange information.
+They shared their successes, failures, accomplishments and challenges and created the California Downtown Association.

 Today, downtowns and commercial corridors are the hub for community development efforts.
 With traffic congestion increasing and the environmental impacts of suburban sprawl of concern to all, residents are returning to housing in our historic downtowns and a renewed model for city living is emerging.
 BIDs are leading the way, representing business and property owners whose livelihood depends on the accessibility, safety and appeal of these new work/live city centers.
 Social issues have also moved to the forefront of many business districts, as upwardly mobile professionals claim redeveloped housing in downtown, displacing lower income tenants and-especially in our urban centers-come face-to-face with our cities’ homeless populations.
 Downtowns are the urban laboratories where residents, business owners, property owners, planners, and city community development and redevelopment leaders are experimenting with the elements and equations of incentives and services to maximize quality of life for Californians.